Brian Higgins (producer)

-Brian Thomas Higgins (born 1966) is an English record producer, who has written and produced albums and tracks for several successful pop music singers and groups, including Girls Aloud, S Club 7, Sugababes, and The Saturdays through his Xenomania production team.
-Miranda Cooper is a key collaborator who shares co-writing credits in nearly all Xenomania-written tracks.
+Brian Thomas Higgins (born November 4, 1966) is a British record producer and songwriter who has written and produced albums and tracks for several successful pop music singers and groups, including Girls Aloud, S Club 7, Sugababes, and the Saturdays, through his Xenomania production team.
+Miranda Cooper is a key collaborator who has co-writing credits in nearly all Xenomania-created tracks.

-His musical style has been described as part electro, part power pop, more basic pop with elements of new wave, rave, and dance found in many of his collaborations in the more than 15 years he has been in the music industry.
+His musical style has been described as part electro, part power pop, part basic pop, with elements of new wave, rave and dance found in many of his collaborations.

 Early career

-Higgins hails from Whitehaven, Cumbria on the edge of the Lake District of England.
-The second eldest of 5 children, his father was a general practitioner.
-Influenced by the band ®tm (Registered Trade Mark) in the early eighties, he then played keyboards in a band called Despatch, which included former members of ®tm.
+Higgins hails from Whitehaven, Cumbria, on the edge of the Lake District of England.
+He is the second of five children.
+His father was a general practitioner.
+Influenced by the band ®tm (Registered Trade Mark) in the early 1980s, he played keyboards in a band called Despatch, which included former members of ®tm.

 In the late 1980s, he moved to East Grinstead, West Sussex.
-Along with fellow Cumbrian and guitarist Dave Colquhoun they formed a band named Anything You Want, which also featured Mark Scott.
+With fellow Cumbrian and guitarist Dave Colquhoun, he formed a band named Anything You Want, which also featured Mark Scott.
 Dave Colquhoun soon left the band and now plays guitar with Rick Wakeman of Yes fame.
 Scott and Higgins continued and had one release with Profile Records.
-They wrote countless songs for some eight years including the original Believe song that was a hit for Cher.
-Scott introduced Higgins to Steve Rodway (also known as Motiv8) who took on Higgins as a session musician.
-Higgins then co-wrote and co-produced the successful 1997 song, "All I Wanna Do" for Dannii Minogue.
+Scott introduced Higgins to Steve Rodway (also known as Motiv8), who took on Higgins as a session musician.
+Higgins then co-wrote and co-produced the successful 1997 song "All I Wanna Do" for Dannii Minogue.
 Two of his collaborators on the single, Tim Powell and Matt Gray, became important future members of Xenomania.

 Higgins' involvement in "All I Wanna Do" led to an opportunity to co-write a song for Cher.
-It led to the international number one hit, "Believe", which was released in 1998.
-Again Powell and Gray were among his collaborators.
+It led to the international number-one hit "Believe", released in 1998.
+Again, Powell and Gray were among his collaborators.

-He said that his sometimes wide musical tastes growing up, from punk rock groups like the Buzzcocks and the Sex Pistols, to more electronic-based groups like Depeche Mode and New Order, have informed his musical style as the main producer behind Xenomania.
-He added, "It's natural for me to look for combinations of both in the music Xenomania creates".
+He said his sometimes wide musical tastes growing up, from punk rock groups like the Buzzcocks and the Sex Pistols, to electronic groups like Depeche Mode and New Order, have informed his musical style as the main producer behind Xenomania.
+He added, "It's natural for me to look for combinations of both in the music Xenomania creates."